ava-labs/avalanche-docs/learn/platform-overview/transaction-fees.md

 Different types of transactions require payment of a different transaction fee.
 This table shows the transaction fee schedule:

 {% hint style="warning" %}
-The [C-Chain](./#contract-chain-c-chain) gas price is 225 nAVAX \(225 GWei\) prior to Apricot Phase 3.
+The [C-Chain](./#contract-chain-c-chain) gas price is 225 nAVAX (GWei) prior to Apricot Phase 3.
 The C-Chain gas limit is 8 \* 10e6 \(8,000,000\).
-Apricot Phase 3 introduces dynamic fees to the C-Chain which will allow the gas price to fluctuate between 75 GWei and 225 GWei (dependent on network activity).
+Apricot Phase 3 introduces dynamic fees to the C-Chain which will allow the gas price to fluctuate between 75 nAVAX (GWei) and 225 nAVAX (GWei) (dependent on network activity).
 See below for more detailed information on dynamic fees in Apricot Phase 3.
 {% endhint %}